 CONTACT OUR NEW JERSEY POLICE MISCONDUCT LAWYERS

 Contact the Law Offices of Mallon and Tranger if you have any questions about filing a civil rights violation.
-We have offices in Freehold, Point Pleasant and Toms River to serve clients in Ocean or Monmouth counties.
+We have offices in Freehold and Point Pleasant to serve clients in Ocean or Monmouth counties.
 Our attorneys can be reached by phone at 732-702-0333 or toll free at 732-702-0333 or by contacting us online.